imagej/imagej.github.io/pages/BAR.md

     In a case of premature termination BARs tend to exit rather silently.
 The best way to have insights on an unexpected error is to run it directly from the [Script Editor](Script_Editor "wikilink"):
-    Open the script by holding {% include key content='Shift' %} while selecting it from the
+    Open the script by holding {% include key content='press|Shift' %}
+    while selecting it from the
     <span style="border-bottom:1px dotted #ccc;">BAR▷</span> menu, press
     *Run* and have a look at the editors' s console, where all sort of useful messages will be printed to.
-Do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let' %} if you have found a bug.
+Do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let us know' %} if you have found a bug.

 <!-- end list -->